Server Name Indication: Encrypted Client Hello

+In September 2023, Chromium version 117 (used in Google Chrome, Microsoft Edge, Samsung Internet, and Opera) enabled ECH by default, also requiring keys to be deployed in HTTPS resource records in DNS.
+ECH is enabled in Firefox by default since version 119 released in October 2023, and is recommended by Mozilla to be used along with DNS over HTTPS.

+In April 2026, OpenSSL 4.0 included support for ECH.
+Since its December 2025 release, nginx supports ECH with OpenSSL 4.0.

+ESNI (2018–2020)

 The initial 2018 version of this extension was called Encrypted SNI (ESNI) and its implementations were rolled out in an "experimental" fashion to address this risk of domain eavesdropping.
 In contrast to ECH, Encrypted SNI encrypted just the SNI rather than the whole Client Hello.
 Opt-in support for this version was incorporated into Firefox in October 2018 and required enabling DNS over HTTPS (DoH).
 But it was removed in January 2021 with the release of Firefox 85.

-In March 2020, ESNI was reworked into the ECH extension, after analysis demonstrated that encrypting only the SNI is insufficient.
-For example, specifications permit the Pre-Shared Key extension to contain any data to facilitate session resumption, even transmission of a cleartext copy of exactly the same server name that is encrypted by ESNI.
-Also, encrypting extensions one-by-one would require an encrypted variant of every extension, each with potential privacy implications, and even that exposes the set of extensions advertised.
-Lastly, real-world deployment of ESNI has exposed interoperability limitations.
-The short name was ECHO in March 2020 and changed to ECH in May 2020.

 Both ESNI and ECH are compatible only with TLS 1.3 because they rely on KeyShareEntry which was first defined in TLS 1.3.

-Another Internet Draft incorporates a parameter for transmitting the ECH public keys via HTTPS and SVCB DNS record types, shortening the handshake process.

 In August 2020, the Great Firewall of China started blocking ESNI traffic, while still allowing ECH traffic.

 In October 2020, Russian ISP Rostelecom and its mobile operator Tele2 started blocking ESNI traffic.
 In September of the same year, Russian censorship ministry Roscomnadzor planned to ban a range of encryption protocols, among which were TLS 1.3 and ESNI, which hindered web site access censorship.

-In July 2023, in the IETF117 meeting, members working on ECH informed Chrome and Firefox were doing a 1% sample trial, and the team expects the final draft to be submitted to the IESG evaluation by January 2024.